-And speaking of services, we had two services every day.
-Friday was particularly interesting, and this was because one of those two services was in the evening and fighting sleep during that service was very hard for this man and I did not always succeed and you can see it in the notes that I was taking, as my pen went right down the paper.
+Speaking of services, we had two services every day.
+Friday was particularly interesting, and this was because one of those two services was in the evening and fighting sleep during that service was very hard for this man and I did not always succeed.
+You can see it in the notes that I was taking, as my pen went right down the paper.
 Also it was on one of these Friday evening that one of our daughters was standing in between the two rows and she vomited on the lady in front of her.

 The only trouble was that all of this was not a good mix for me with the Feast of Tabernacles and the kind of attitude and approach I needed to have.
-And spiritually for me, it was very distracting, the combination of all of these factors that would normally have caused me to rejoice.
+And spiritually for me, as Ted was saying in the sermonette, it was very distracting, the combination of all of these factors that would normally have caused me to rejoice.
 I think God was teaching me something.

 Leviticus 23:34 Speak to the children of Israel, saying: In the fifteenth day of this seventh month shall be a Feast of Tabernacles for seven days.

 Leviticus 23:37 These are the feasts of the LORD, which you shall proclaim to be holy convocations, to offer an offering made by fire to the LORD, a burnt offering, and a grain offering, a sacrifice and drink offerings, and everything on its day.

 Notice the positive commands about how the feasts are to be kept.

 Leviticus 23:37 you shall proclaim to be holy convocations. . .

 And here is what everybody is supposed to do: